LexiTaber/LexiTaber/README.md

 ### Hi there, I'm Lexi 👋

-_I'm a solutions architect and Technical Systems lead at Nonprofit Finance Fund.
+_I'm a solutions architect and systems lead at Nonprofit Finance Fund.
 I work on system implementations, automations, integrations, solution design, and process improvement._

-🏆 Salesforce certified
-⚡ Apex, SOQL, LWC, Flow, JS
-🤙🏻 RAD Women (Radical Apex Developers) II Completed May 2024

 💬 Talk to me about Salesforce, Okta, Azure, MS365